OUR WEDDING DAY

 Both ceremonies are important to us and represent the intermixing of our African-American and Indian cultures.
-However our ceremony on August 15, 2008 will forever stand out for us because not only is it Indian Independence Day.
-It is also the day we had our first date 4 years prior and the date we decided as a couple would be our wedding day.
+However our ceremony on August 15, 2008 will forever stand out for us because not only is it Indian Independence Day, but it is also the day we had our first date 4 years prior.
+Additionally it is the date we decided as a couple would be our wedding day.

 Mantra: Marry each other on your own terms.
 Not the terms others place on you.–Sachin & Nikita Gupta

 Want to know about our Indian Ceremony and the preparation for that?
 Let’s just say, as an African-American woman I didn’t know the front from the back of a sari blouse.